+There are 3 types of erections: reflexive (associated with physical stimulation), psychogenic (from visual or mental images), and nocturnal (occurs during sleep).
 Psychological impotence is a condition caused by psychological factors, in which a man struggles to get or maintain an erection.
-Stress, depression, guilt, low body image, relationship issues or anxiety—including performance anxiety, could all lead to ED.
+Stress, depression, guilt, low body image, relationship issues, mental illness, sleep disorders, or anxiety—including performance anxiety, could all lead to ED.

-Physical impotence, on the other hand, may happen naturally due to ageing or medical conditions that affect genital blood flow.
-These include type 2 diabetes, cardiovascular issues or pulmonary problems, for example.
+Physical impotence, on the other hand, may happen naturally due to aging or diagnosis of medical conditions that affect genital blood flow.
+These include type 2 diabetes, cardiovascular issues like heart disease or pulmonary problems, for example.

-As such, psychological impotence is not the sort of condition that should be treated by taking a pill — but it can be treated if you address the underlying cause.
+As such, psychological impotence is not the sort of condition that should be treated by medications or taking a pill — but it can be treated if you address the underlying cause.

-People with sexual performance anxiety experience a debilitating fear of failure related to their performance in the bedroom and ability to satisfy a partner.
+People with sexual performance anxiety experience a debilitating fear of failure related to their performance in the bedroom and ability to satisfy a partner during sexual intercourse.
 Ironically, the more you worry about these sorts of things, the more likely you are to experience ED.
 This happens when your fear of failure is so overwhelming that it has a paralyzing effect.

 When you’re stressed or anxious, your brain releases stress hormones such as adrenaline and cortisol.
 These cause your muscles to tense and your heart to beat rapidly.
-In some cases, it reduces blood flow to your penis which prevents you from having an erection.
+In some cases, it reduces blood flow to the blood vessels in your penis which prevents you from having an erection.

 These hormones trigger the famed “fight or flight” response.
 This primes us, physically and mentally, to evade danger.
 But, when your brain and body are focused on surviving a threat, getting an erection is simply not the sort of physical response that is prioritized!